Fees and key information

 Why study this course?

-On our joint honours Criminology and Law BSc degree, you’ll learn about British and European Union law, as well as the methodological and theoretical tools that criminological practitioners use.
+On our joint honours Criminology and Law BA degree, you’ll learn about British and European Union law, as well as the methodological and theoretical tools that criminological practitioners use.
 This is an ideal degree for those looking to work in a range of roles within the criminal justice system and criminology or in sectors where a broad knowledge of the law is useful.

 Our law courses are ranked ninth in the UK for teaching quality in the Guardian University Guide 2023.